1A large marine fish with a small barbel on the chin.

 - ‘The threat of a ban on fishing for cod, whiting and haddock brings home the stark reality.’

 - ‘Helen ordered the baked cod, which came with tomatoes and I think basil.’

-- 1.1Used in names of fishes similar or related to the cod, e.g., rock cod, tomcod.‘Murray cod was listed as a threatened species under the Environment Protection and Biodiversity Conservation Act in July last year.’
+- 1.1Used in names of fishes that are similar or related to the cod, e.g. rock cod, tomcod.‘Murray cod was listed as a threatened species under the Environment Protection and Biodiversity Conservation Act in July last year.’

 - ‘And the Murray cod - a totem in both indigenous and settler cultures in these parts - has always been a prized food.’

 Middle English of unknown origin; one suggestion is that the word is the same as Old English cod(d) ‘bag’, because of the fish's appearance.

 Not authentic; fake.

 bogus, not genuine, sham, false, fake, fraudulent, forged, feigned, counterfeit, so-called, spurious, pseudo